RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/leaf_area_index.md

 The main function, `grow_canopy()`, returns on a daily basis the updated **optimal leaf area fraction**, **shape coefficients**, **canopy height**, **maximum leaf area change** and **senescent leaf area index** to finally determine the **leaf area added** every day.

-The **optimal leaf area fraction** controls the canopy height and leaf area until the maximum *LAI* is reached and represents the fraction of the plant’s maximum
-*LAI* corresponding to a given fraction of potential heat units.
-To calculate this fraction on a given day, RuFaS needs to first calculate two **shape coefficients** and the **fraction of potential heat units** accumulated.
+The **optimal leaf area fraction** controls the **canopy height** and **leaf area added** until the maximum *LAI* is reached and represents the fraction of the plant’s maximum *LAI* corresponding to a given fraction of potential heat units.
+To calculate this fraction on a given day, RuFaS first calculates two **shape coefficients** and the **fraction of potential heat units** accumulated.
 Then, the **optimal leaf area fraction** is calculated as follows:

 ```math